okonomichiyaki/supercat/001-changes-from-the-non-solo-game.md

-## Differences to the non-solo game
+## Differences from the non-solo game

-This aims to be an exhaustive list of every deviation from how original, non-solo Arcs plays.
-This includes optional difficulty modifiers and campaign specific rules, and is ordered roughly from most significant to least significant.
+This is an exhaustive list of every way in which playing with SUPERCAT differs from the original Arcs rules, including optional difficulty modifiers and campaign specific rules.
+If you believe the bot breaks from the original Arcs rules in any way which is not listed here, that is either a misunderstanding, something accidentally omitted from this page, or a bug.
+Please report it in the BGG thread for correction or clarification!

+### base game

+- changes to the card mechanics:
+	- cards may end up being played more than once per round
-- trick-taking card play: abstract hands for bots
+	- abstract hands for bots
-- Partisan "Informants"
 - difficulty modifiers
-- (campaign) the solo player will have less information about what Faithful cards will be played during a round: they don't know exactly which Rival has Faithful cards, which differs compared to the multiplayer game
+	- optional but strongly suggested

+### campaign

+*(in addition to above changes to the base game)*

+- Faithful cards are not trackable
+- Event card probability
-- (campaign) negotiation minigame
+- Negotiation minigame
+- Partisan: "Informants"
+- Hegemon: "Mind Managers"
-- (campaign) Pathfinder portal deduction minigame
+- Pathfinder: deduction minigame